grafana/loki/docs/sources/getting-started/logcli.md

 {app="loki", container_name="loki", controller_revision_hash="loki-57c9df47f4", filename="/var/log/pods/loki_loki-0_8ed03ded-bacb-4b13-a6fe-53a445a15887/loki/0.log", instance="loki-0", job="loki/loki", name="loki", namespace="loki", release="loki", statefulset_kubernetes_io_pod_name="loki-0", stream="stderr"}
 ```

+#### Batched Queries

+Starting with Loki 1.6.0, `logcli` batches log queries to Loki.

+If you set a `--limit` on a query (default is 30) to a large number, say `--limit=10000`, then logcli automatically
+sends this request to Loki in batches.

+The default batch size is `1000`.

+Loki has a server-side limit for the maximum lines returned in a query (default is 5000).

+Batching allows you to make larger requests than the server-side limit as long as the `--batch` size is less than the server limit.

+Please note that the query metadata is printed for each batch on `stderr`.
+Set the `--quiet` flag to stop this behavior.

 ### Configuration

 Configuration values are considered in the following order (lowest to highest):